accuhijri/accuhijri.github.io/index.md

 | 1454 | calc,img | calc,img | calc,img | calc,img | calc,img | calc,img | calc,img | calc,img | calc,img | calc,img | calc,img  | calc,img |

 ## Developer
 This software is developed and maintained by [Abdurro'uf](https://aabdurrouf.github.io/), who is currently working as an astronomy researcher at the Department of Physics and Astronomy, The Johns Hopkins University and The Space Telescope Science Institute (STScI).
+Any feedback, inquiry, or bugs report can be sent via email to abdurroufastro@gmail.com or fabdurr1@jhu.edu.

 ## Installation
 To install AHC, first clone AHC package into your desired directory (in your local machine) and then enter `ahc` directory and install.
 You can do it using the following commands